SquareGPS/navixy-api/docs/backend-api/resources/field_service/place/index.md

 ---
 title: Working with points of interest (POI)
 description: Place object and API calls to work with points of interest (POI).
-"Places" are business-specific points of interest like shops, delivery points, warehouses, etc - which are visited by user's employees and drivers.
+"Places" are business-specific points of interest like shops, delivery points, warehouses, etc. - which are visited by user's employees and drivers.
 ---

 # Working with points of interest (POI)

-"Places" are business-specific points of interest (POI) like shops, delivery points, warehouses, etc - which are visited by user's employees.
+"Places" are business-specific points of interest (POI) like shops, delivery points, warehouses, etc. - which are visited by user's employees.
 Place entities can be extended with [custom fields](../../commons/entity/fields.md) to make them even more useful.